nielsfaber/alarmo/README.md

 | `open_sensors`     | `null`        | `{binary_sensor.backdoor: on}` | Dictionary of sensors with their entity-ID + state, that caused the alarm to change state.<br>Set when arming attempt failed (due to one or more sensors).<br>Set when alarm is triggered (only first sensor that caused the triggering is stored). |
 | `bypassed_sensors` | `null`        | `[binary_sensor.backdoor]`     | List of sensors that are temporarily excluded from the alarm, due to arming in force.                                                                                                                                                               |

+#### Areas
+An area is a physical compartment of your house, such as a garage, 1st floor of the house, garden, etc.
+Alarmo will create an `alarm_control_panel` entity for each area which can be armed and disarmed independently.
+An area has its own set of sensors and can have dedicated configuration for arm modes, exit/entry times and automations.

+In the *general* tab of the Alarmo configuration UI, there is a card showing the areas in your setup.
+You can add additional areas, as well as rename or remove existing areas.
+Alarmo requires at least 1 area to be set up to be functional.

+The name of an area defines the entity ID as well.
+The entity will be instantly renamed after saving.
+After renaming an area, the old entity ID may appear again in your entities list after a restart of HA.
+This entity shows up as `unavailable` and has to be deleted manually.

+**Warning**: renaming an area changes the entity ID, which might break your Lovelace cards and automations outside of Alarmo, so treat it with care.

+#### Alarm Master
+Alarmo has the option for enabling an alarm master.
+The option appears in the *general* tab in *general settings* if you have multiple areas defined.

+The alarm master is meant for operating your areas synchronously.
+An extra `alarm_control_panel` entity is created for the master, which watches the state of the areas for and mirrors its own state with that.

+Arming / disarming the master will cause the action to be propagated to all areas.
+If the arming of one area fails, the arming is aborted and all areas are disarmed.

+The triggering of one area causes the triggering of the alarm master.

+**Warning**: the state of the master can only be determined if the areas are in sync.
+If one area is being armed while another is disarmed, the master will not change the state (i.e. it stays in `disarmed`).
+The only allowed exceptions are the `pending` and `arming` states.

 ### Sensor configuration